JacobSmolii/Lem-In/README.md

 ### About lem-in

-At the beginning from standart output the program recieves information:
+* At the beginning from standart output the program recieves information.

-//about number of ants had to be leaded through path, room names (can be numbers, words, character etc.) with //coordinates(for vizualizer) and links.
 Here is an example:

 ```
 10                  // Ants number